 When to use a channel or direct message

-Private channels are best used for topics that are sensitive or confidential, or limited to a small group of team members.
+Private channels are best used for topics that are sensitive or confidential, or limited to a small group of members.
 A private channel and its contents are visible and searchable only to the channel members.